Dear Honorable Senator Rand Paul,

 The hearing protection is a perfect touch.
 Seals out the noise so you can do your own thing undeterred by the interference of the outside world.
 What could be more libertarian than that?
 Don’t like something, just make it go away, ignore it as though it does not exist.
 And aggressively assert your right to do so.
 You know that hearing protection is prescribed for many occupations by the Occupational Safety and Health Administration, (OSHA).
 Yes, I think they beat the AMA to the punch by a generation.
 You can look it up.
 But OSHA is not going to tell you what to do.
 You just like the headphones because they silence your critics so well.
 You can practice your bullet points in peace; the neighbors can call you at the office.

 At least you have good insurance!
 Be careful with those ribs.
 You know they protect your vital organs, right?
 Not exactly a libertarian design as the ribs actually imprison the vitals against their will.
 I mean who would want to be locked up in a cage?
 Sorry, that’s an unfortunate analogy.
 I did not mean to prick your conscience.
 It violates their right to be free, your vital organs I mean.
 And those kids?
 Again, if you don’t like something, just make it go away.
 Plus, they’re brown anyway.
 And how convenient is that, to be able to bundle a nanny state for your body along with an indulgence to forgive you for caging all those children?
 It’s like Neiman Marcus for Nazis!
-So frustrating we can’t all be free to make our own way, to infringe on the rights of others based on our privilege, to just do our own self-glorious thing.
+So frustrating we can’t all be free to make our own way, to infringe on the rights of others based on our privilege, to just indulge in our own auto-erotic kinks in the gratuitous insulation of the public dole.
 Being self-made must be something you take a lot of pride in.
 It definitely comes through in your spasms of disdain for anything resembling a safety net.
 What, you need help?
 Surprised again.

 Which leaves a lingering, rather delicate question.
 It’s a shock, at least to those you mingle with.
 How is it that you did not have your guard up?
 Don’t you even have a wall?
 The horrors, to be exposed to people.
 How do you even survive?
 After all, you do have neighbors, and surely they can never be trusted, right?
 That’s why you’re in the Senate to protect what is ordained as yours, and your father’s too of course.
 Lock it up tight so the rest of America does not interfere with your right to befoul.
 But what kind of libertarian does not keep his guard up?
 Did you need the assistance of the police, the sheriff, some kind of emergency response?
 Who pays for these services in Kentucky?
 Did you really dun your neighbors to pay for your First Responders?
 What a nanny state we have created.
 SMDH.
 And if only you would have had your guard up, you could have met your neighbors’ overtures with an appropriately self-reliant response.
 You may want to consider surrendering your Libertarian card, before they come pry it out of the pink of your delicate hands.
 Being beholden to the care of the state is behavior repulsive to the great libertarian Wizard.
 SMH again and again.